kadykov/typstCV/kadykov-cv.typ

   - Led low-noise cryogenic quantum Hall measurements on graphene, exploring its potential as a resistance standard.

   - Designed a flexible Python software package using PyMeasure, optimizing scientific equipment orchestration.

   - Participated in the nanofabrication of hBN-encapsulated graphene samples, advancing quantum Hall research.

+  - Improved performance
+    of a helium gas recuperation system.
 ]

 #experience(